CJHJW/EECS398-Final-Project/index.markdown

 The two plots below illustrate how gold and XP differences at 10 minutes vary across different game duration groups:

 - The violin plot shows that **the spread of XP differences narrows as game length increases**.
 This makes sense — longer matches tend to be more competitive, so the performance gap between the two teams is usually smaller early on.
-- The scatter plot supports this observation.
-In shorter matches, more teams exhibit larger differences in XP and gold at 10 minutes, while longer matches tend to have teams that are more evenly matched early in the game.

 <iframe src="assets/xp_gold_10_violin.html"
         width="1000"
         height="500"
         frameborder="0">
 </iframe>

+- The scatter plot supports this observation.
+In shorter matches, more teams exhibit larger differences in XP and gold at 10 minutes, while longer matches tend to have teams that are more evenly matched early in the game

 <iframe src="assets/xp_gold_10_scatter.html"
         width="1000"